joanna-/3D-Printing-Data/README.md

 ## Data usage

 You are free to use this data under *Creative Commons Attribution 4.0 International* license.
-If you use our data, please cite us as #TODO.
+If you use our data, please [cite us as](https://link.springer.com/chapter/10.1007/978-3-030-77970-2_50#citeas):

+<cite>Szydlo T., Sendorek J., Windak M., Brzoza-Woch R. (2021) Dataset for Anomalies Detection in 3D Printing.
+In: Paszynski M., Kranzlmüller D., Krzhizhanovskaya V.V., Dongarra J.J., Sloot P.M. (eds) Computational Science – ICCS 2021.
+ICCS 2021.
+Lecture Notes in Computer Science, vol 12745.
+Springer, Cham. https://doi.org/10.1007/978-3-030-77970-2_50 </cite>

+## Measurement devices characteristics

+The printer has been equipped with additional custom sensors developed as part of the FogDevices4 research project.
+Data from them was collected using a device assembled using modular hardware components.
+The printer has been equipped with two inertial measurement unit (IMU) sensors LSM9DS1 that can measure acceleration, angular rate and magnetic field in 3 axis but only linear acceleration was used in this case.
+First of the sensors, called accel0 is attached to the printing platform and accel1 is on the print head.
+Both of the sensors use the I2C digital interface and are connected to the FogDevices hardware platform.

 ## Data format

-Generally, repository contains two types of data files:
+Repository contains two types of data files:

-* data from printer web interface
-* data from custom made measurement devices: accelerometer, gyroscope and ...

-### Measurement devices characteristics
+* Data that is provided by the web interface is in json file, in which each line contain different data sample object.
+* Custom measurements are stored in files with csv format without header line and with a standard comma separator.

 ### Data format of web interface